ARF-Plus: Controlling Perceptual Factors in Artistic Radiance Fields for 3D Scene Stylization: Methodology

 \subsection{Depth Enhancement Control}

-While the style transfer technique yields impressive effects by evenly applying style patterns across the entire scene, there are instances where it inadvertently compromises the scene's depth perception.
-According to some research findings \cite{liu2017depth, jing2019neural}, stylized results are especially unsatisfactory for situations with a large range of depths.
-This happens as a result of the uncontrollable alteration of the content layout, which obscures the line separating the foreground from the background and the boundaries between various objects.
+Research findings~\cite{liu2017depth, jing2019neural} suggest that stylized outcomes are notably dissatisfactory in scenarios with extensive depth variations.
+This occurs due to uncontrolled alterations in content layout, obscuring distinctions between foreground and background, as well as object boundaries.

-Our depth-aware control technique is based on the Liu et al \cite{liu2017depth}'s depth-aware approach for 2D image style transfer.
-They note that the depth map serves as an effective representation of the spatial distribution within an image, and propose to preserve the depth map of the content during stylization.
-It is important to note that, to achieve smooth gradient optimization, ARF \cite{zhang2022arf} fixes the density component in the radiance fields during stylization.
-Hence, the actual depth information within the radiance fields remains unchanged, while only the appearance of the 3D scene is altered.
+Our technique extends 2D image depth-aware style transfer ~\cite{liu2017depth} to 3D scenes by incorporating a depth consistent loss via an off-the-shelf monocular depth estimator.
+Liu et al.~\cite{liu2017depth} note that the depth map serves as an effective representation of the spatial distribution within an image, and proposes to preserve the depth map of the content during stylization.
+It is important to note that, to achieve smooth gradient optimization, ARF~\cite{zhang2022arf} fixes the density component in the radiance fields during stylization.
+Thus, the actual depth information within the radiance fields remains unchanged, while only the appearance of the 3D scene is altered.
 However, as the style transfer is done in a 2D per-view way without any knowledge of the scene depth or geometry, object boundaries can be easily blurred or lost during stylization.
-Hence, we rely on a pre-trained depth estimation network $\phi_{1}$ \cite{ranftl2020towards} to approximate the perceived depth of the current stylized appearance, as the depth information remains fixed in the radiance field.
-This can assist ARF-Plus in promptly understanding the changes in stylization's appearance and whether they would result in harmful alterations to the visually perceived depth.
+Hence, we need to rely on a pre-trained depth estimation network $\phi_{1}$~\cite{ranftl2020towards} to approximate the perceived depth of the current stylized appearance, as the depth information remains fixed in the radiance field.
+Our proposed strategy can assist ARF-Plus in promptly understanding the changes in stylization's appearance and whether they would result in harmful alterations to the visually perceived depth.